chimera-linux/cports/Packaging.md

   their metadata and so on).

 * `pkg` Create binary packages and register them into your local repo.
+  During this point, `destdir` is also read-only for the sandbox.

 * `clean` Clean up the `builddir` and `destdir`.